confetti-framework/docs/errors.md

         }
     }

-If your exception contains custom reporting logic that only occurs when certain conditions are met, you may need to instruct Lanvard to report the exception using the default exception handling configuration.
-To accomplish this, you may return `false` from the exception's `report` method:
+If your error contains custom reporting logic that only occurs when certain conditions are met, you may need to instruct Lanvard to report the error using the default error handling configuration.
+To accomplish this, you may return `false` from the error's `report` method:

     /**
-     * Report the exception.
+     * Report the error.
      *
      * @return bool|void
      */
     public function report()
     {
-        // Determine if the exception needs custom reporting...
+        // Determine if the error needs custom reporting...

         return false;
     }

 > {tip} You may type-hint any required dependencies of the `report` method and they will automatically be injected into the method by Lanvard's [service container](/docs/{{version}}/container).

-<a name="http-exceptions"></a>
+<a name="http-errors"></a>

-## HTTP Exceptions
+## HTTP Errors

-Some exceptions describe HTTP error codes from the server.
+Some errors describe HTTP error codes from the server.
 For example, this may be a "page not found" error (404), an " unauthorized error" (401) or even a developer generated 500 error.
 In order to generate such a response from anywhere in your application, you may use the `abort` helper: